 - i.
 To be considered for PRM funding, organizations must submit a complete application package, including: - a.
-Proposal Narrative including objectives and indicators for each year of the program period, not exceeding the page limits above.
-PRM requires a specific outcome indicator for every program application, regardless of sector: "percentage of primary beneficiaries who report an improved sense of safety and well-being at the end of the program, disaggregated by age and gender."
+Proposal narrative including objectives and indicators for each year of the program period, not exceeding the page limits above.
+PRM now requires a specific outcome indicator to be included in each program application.
 Please see NGO Guidelines for more details. - b.
-Budget Summary disaggregated by year and for each year of the program period. - c.
-Budget Detail disaggregated by year and for each year of the program period. - Include total costs by objective. - Total costs divided by country (if applicable) - Organizations can request both Budget Summary and separate Budget Detail templates by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
-Organizations will receive an automated email reply containing the templates. - d.
-Budget Narrative disaggregated by year and for each year of the program period. - e.
-Completed SF-424 and SF-424A forms, and SF-424B (if applicable).
-PRM requires that Box 21 of the SF-424 be checked. - Form SF-424B is required only for those applicants who have not registered in SAM.gov or recertified their registration in SAM.gov since February 2, 2019 and completed the online representations and certifications.
-The SF-424 family forms are available for download on Ggrants.gov.
+Budget summary disaggregated by year and for each year of the program period (for multi-year proposals). - c.
+Budget detail disaggregated by year and for each year of the program period (for multi-year proposals). - Include total costs by objective, - Total costs divided by country (if applicable) - Organizations can request both Budget Summary and separate Budget Detail templates by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
+Organizations will receive an automated email reply containing the templates. - 0 - d.
+Budget narrative disaggregated by year and for each year of the program period. - e.
+Completed SF-424 and SF-424A forms.
+PRM requires that Box 21 of the SF-424 be checked. - Form SF-424B is now required only for those applicants who have not registered in SAM.gov or recertified their registration in SAM.gov since February 2, 2019 and completed the online representations and certifications.
+The SF-424 family forms are available for download on Grants.gov.